60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Jasper Planetarium

-If you’re an amateur stargazer or just prefer comfortable reclining seats to craning your neck or laying on the cold ground, then the Jasper Planetarium is one of the best things to do in Jasper that you won’t want to miss.
+Due to its remoteness and overall lack of development, Jasper boasts impressive views of the stars, galaxies, and constellations, which are often tricky to see in more urban areas.
+If you’re an amateur stargazer or just prefer comfortable reclining seats to craning your neck or lying on the cold ground, the Jasper Planetarium is one of the best things to do in Jasper.

 The planetarium’s trained guides will lead you on a virtual tour of the galaxy and explain a few of those mysteries of modern science, like the aurora borealis – or northern lights.
+Boasting one of the largest telescopes in North America, you’ll get to peer through its massive lenses and gaze into impossibly distant worlds after the planetarium show.

 Take a Soak in Miette Hot Springs